rkoeninger/ShenScript/docs/interop.rst

    Returns the global :js:`document`.

+.. function:: (web.fetch-json Url)

+   Same as :shen:`web.fetch-text`, but parses received value as JSON.

+   :param string Url: URL to GET from.
+   :returns:          A JSON object wrapped in a :js:`Promise`.

+.. function:: (web.fetch-json* Url)

+   Same as :shen:`web.fetch-text*`, but parses received values as JSON.

+   :param list Urls: A Shen list of URLs to GET from.
+   :returns:         A Shen list of JSON objects wrapped in :js:`Promise`s.

-.. function:: (web.fetch Url)
+.. function:: (web.fetch-text Url)

    Does an HTTP GET on the given url and returns the result as a string.
 Only available when ShenScript is in async mode.

    :param string Url: URL to GET from.
    :returns:          A string wrapped in a :js:`Promise`.

-.. function:: (web.fetch* Urls)
+.. function:: (web.fetch-text* Urls)

    Does concurrent HTTP GETs on the given URLs and returns the results as a list of strings.
 Only available when ShenScript is in async mode.

    :param list Urls: A Shen list of URLs to GET from.
    :returns:         A Shen list of strings wrapped in :js:`Promise`s.

-.. function:: (web.fetch-json Url)

-   Same as web.fetch, but parses received value as JSON.

-   :param string Url: URL to GET from.
-   :returns:          A JSON object wrapped in a :js:`Promise`.

-.. function:: (web.fetch-json* Url)

-   Same as web.fetch*, but parses received values as JSON.

-   :param list Urls: A Shen list of URLs to GET from.
-   :returns:         A Shen list of JSON objects wrapped in :js:`Promise`s.

 .. function:: (web.navigator)